David Lloyd George: Womanising

 Lloyd George had a considerable reputation as a womaniser, including an alleged long affair with the wife of a Parliamentary colleague in the 1890s.
 In a letter to his wife, Lloyd George wrote of his philandering, "You say I have my weakness.
 So has anyone that ever lived & the greater the man the greater the weakness.
 It is only insipid, wishy washy fellows that have no weaknesses".
-His biographer Travis Crosbie comments that although he clearly enjoyed the company of women much of the information is based on hearsay rather than actual evidence and that his reputation may well be considerably exaggerated.
+His biographer Travis Crosbie comments that although he clearly enjoyed the company of women, much of the information is based on hearsay rather than actual evidence and that his reputation may well be considerably exaggerated.

 Descendants

-The Canadian historian Margaret MacMillan, who detailed Lloyd George's role at the 1919 Peace Conference in her book, Peacemakers: The Paris Peace Conference of 1919 and Its Attempt to End War, is his great-granddaughter.
-The British television historian and presenter Dan Snow is a great-great-grandson through his mother, Canadian-born Ann MacMillan (married Peter Snow), a long-time CBC reporter based in London and sister of Margaret MacMillan.
+The present peer, David Lloyd George, 4th Earl Lloyd-George of Dwyfor (born 1951), is the oldest great-grandson of Lloyd George.
+The Canadian historian Margaret MacMillan, who has written about Lloyd George's role at the 1919 Peace Conference in her book Peacemakers: The Paris Peace Conference of 1919 and Its Attempt to End War, is one of his great-granddaughters.
+The British television historian and presenter Dan Snow is a great-great-grandson, through his mother, Canadian-born Ann MacMillan, who married Peter Snow; she was a long-time CBC reporter based in London and a sister of Margaret MacMillan.